 - What Is The Popular Vote?

 Read through our voting guide below.
-Then, when you’re ready to cast your vote in the presidential election, you’ll also be ready to express your support for others to get out and vote—with products you can customize using our voting themes and designs.
+Then, when you’re ready to cast your vote in the next presidential election, you’ll also be ready to express your support for others to get out and vote—with products you can customize using our themes and designs.
+Grab your coffee to go in a custom travel mug as you head to the polls or get your home office ready for the presidential election with custom products that can be designed to fit the themes you care about most.
 Get started in just a few steps:

 - Select your Shutterfly product, such as a travel coffee mug or canvas print.

 - When you add photos to the item, you will see the option to use the Art Library.